 Michelle Holdsworth BSc (Hons), PgDip Child & Young Person Specialist CBT Therapist BABCP Accredited CBT Therapist specialising in children and young people.
 GDPR compliant, enhanced DBS and fully insured.
 Employed as a CBT Therapist for the past 5 years in a busy CAMHS service with children from the age of 5 yrs to 18 yrs and their parents/carers.
 I am experienced in treating depression/low mood, health anxiety, low self-esteem/confidence, panic disorder, generalised anxiety disorder (worry), social anxiety, OCD, PTSD, trauma, separation anxiety and phobias.
 I feel blessed to have the opportunity to help children grow in confidence and parents/carers develop powerful parenting skills.
 I thoroughly enjoy my work.
 Having two small children myself has enabled me to develop wonderful bonds with each child I work with and their families - fun and creativity is key within my sessions!
 Whilst my specialism is children I have also worked lots with adults for the same number of years, applying the same principles and have been honoured to be a part of their journey to positive mental health.
 Including my therapeutic work, I have in total 19 years of experience working in frontline services with vulnerable young people and their families.
 In my spare time my hobbies are dogs, dogs and more dogs!
 We are a dog loving family and enjoy long weekend walks visiting exciting new places.

-Other training I have is as follows : Certificate for the Completion of the Evidence Based High Intensity CBT (HIT) for Long Term Health Conditions Course - CPD Route (University of East Anglia).
-Student Mentorship and Preceptorship Course at Post Graduate M level (Hertfordshire University) I am fully trained in EMDR with EMDR Works.
+Other courses/ training/ qualifications I have completed are: Supervision Certificate (3-day course run by University of Suffolk facilitators).
+Advanced Flash Technique Certificate (1-day course run by Philip Manfield, the Founder of the Flash Technique).
+Flash Technique Certificate (1-day course run by Philip Manfield, the Founder of the Flash Technique).
+Certificate for the Completion of the Evidence Based High Intensity CBT (HIT) for Long Term Health Conditions Course - CPD Route (University of East Anglia).
+Student Mentorship and Preceptorship Course at Post Graduate, M level (Hertfordshire University)

 Kulwinder Parshad BA (Hons), PgCert, PgDip, PgDip CBT Therapist & Person-Centred Counsellor Hello, I'm Kulwinder and I work as a Cognitive Behaviour Therapist.
 I completed my studies in a Post Graduate Diploma in Cognitive Behaviour Therapy from University of Hertfordshire, which I thoroughly enjoyed.